 Ken Caryl Valley

 South Valley Park has beautiful red rock formations and flat hiking trails that are great for running or an easy hike.
-The Coyote Song and Grazing Elk Loop gives you a nice 5.5 mile hike with great views and wildflowers in spring…and often deer, too.
+The trail network includes Coyote Song and Grazing Elk Loop, creating a nice 5.5-mile round trip hike with great views and wildflowers in spring… and often deer, too.

 Lair O’ The Bear